hollytibble/Asthma_Attack_Risk_Classifier/README.md

 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

-# Short-Term Adult Asthma Attack Prediction using Electronic Health Record Data in the Primary Care Setting
+# Development and Validation of a Machine Learning Risk Prediction Model for Asthma Attacks in Adults in Primary Care

 Welcome!
 In this project,  we provide a robust generalizable methodology for mining large longitudinal electronic health care data towards predicting clinical outcomes, using asthma and asthma attacks as a testbed.
 We thoroughly investigate different statistical learning models with different configurations to optimize the developed models, and systematically validate out-of-sample performance to objectively report model generalizability.
 We envisage these results could be translated to clinical practice for asthma, and the reported methodology may be adapted to study other related chronic diseases on the basis of mining routinely collected longitudinal clinical data.

 The protocol paper for this study is entitled ["Predicting asthma attacks in primary care: protocol for developing a machine learning-based prediction model"](https://bmjopen.bmj.com/content/9/7/e028375) (Tibble et al., 2019, 9:e028375 BMJ Open).

-The code, written in the R programming language, and clinical code lists for this project will be made availble in this repository once the paper has been published.

 Thank you for visiting,